umit-iace/tool-pywisp/docs/communication/index.rst

     end

-Note that all actions occur on the machine that PyWisp is running on and no actual data is send or received over any channel in this step.
+Note that all actions occur on the machine that PyWisp is running on and no actual data is sent or received over any channel in this step.

 Powering on the rig
 -------------------